Financial-Times/ft-origami/docs/syntax/scss.md

         margin-top: 1em;
     }

-Where combinations of styles are used to create more complex elements, it may be sensible to use mixins rather than placeholders, eg:
+Where combinations of styles are used to create more complex elements, it may be sensible to use mixins rather than placeholders to implement silent mode support, eg:

 <?prettify linenums=1?>
     @mixin oButtonsButton($buttonclass) {